mrpozzi/mrpozzi.github.io/_posts/2018-04-06-picnic-in-sf.md

 title: "Picnic in San Francisco"
 date: 2018-04-06 8:30:00
 categories: applications data-mining scraping
-featured_image: /images/rainy_bridge.jpg
+image: /images/rainy_bridge.jpg
 ---

 My beloved [SF Tsunami Master Team](http://sftsunami.org/) had planned a great picnic for this week end.
-For the second year in a row the plan had to be canceled due to inclement weather.
-Just like the year before.
+Just like the year before the plan had to be canceled due to inclement weather: pouring rain throught the whole weekend.

 I admit I sneered at the idea of having the picnic the same month as last year, considering that it got canceled once.
 However, forming opinions based on a sample size of two with a sprinkle of gut feeling on top is not the way a Scientist does things, so I thought it would be interesting and constructive to pull some data to validate or disprove my prejudice and to provide a valid alternative.